sparsifai/epruning/README.md

 # EDropout
 Energy-based Dropout and Pruning of Deep Neural Networks

 This page contains codes and description on the EDropout method.
+Note this is not the official code.

 ## Requirements
 - Python 3.7+